Diet

 Cabbage is a source of essential nutrients for guinea pigs, including vitamin C, dietary fiber, and potassium.
 It can help improve your guinea pig’s overall health and wellbeing.

-• Cabbage is a good source of potassium, which can help regulate blood pressure and keep the heart healthy.
+• It provides potassium, which helps regulate blood pressure and keep the heart healthy.

 Can Guinea Pigs Have Cabbage Every Day?

-Just make sure to give them a variety of different things to eat so they get all of the nutrients they need.
+Just make sure to give them a variety of different things so they get all the nutrients they need.
+You can also give them one small leaf or about 30 grams of fresh hay every day to keep their digestive system healthy.

-How To Prepare Cabbage For Guinea Pigs?
+How to Prepare Cabbage for Guinea Pigs

 There are a few ways to prepare cabbage for your guinea pigs.
 The easiest way is to chop the cabbage into small pieces and give it to them as is.